Future Forest NYC

 “Extreme heat is the leading weather-related cause of death nationally.
 Here in NYC, heat waves are projected to increase in frequency three- to five-fold by 2050, and they are expected to get longer,” says Emily Nobel Maxwell, Cities Director for The Nature Conservancy in New York.
 “We know that areas with more trees and plants are generally cooler, but as we mapped these dynamics across the five boroughs, it became easy to see that trees are not evenly distributed across the city.
 In fact, the most heat vulnerable neighborhoods tend to be low-income communities or communities of color with less tree cover.”

 What’s more, despite the importance of the urban forest and its perennial needs for stewardship, there is no dedicated, long-term funding or committed plan for managing NYC’s trees in the years ahead.
 There are also few protections from being cut down for trees on public or private property, and trees face a combination of threats from invasive pests and pathogens to accelerating climate change.

 Our Future: A Healthy and Equitable Urban Forest

 For New York City’s communities to thrive, our trees need a clear, coordinated vision and more champions.
-A healthy urban forest makes our city more livable for all New Yorkers and helps tackle both the causes and effects of climate change.
+A healthy urban forest makes our city more livable for everyone and helps tackle both the causes and effects of climate change.

 That is why The Nature Conservancy has launched Future Forest NYC, an initiative to assure the future of New York City’s forest―and the social and environmental benefits it provides―in a just and equitable way.
 To do so, we need good science, an inspired vision, a powerful and effective voice, a diverse community, and opportunities to connect New Yorkers to their trees.